 The Department of Education’s Public Service Loan Forgiveness – PSLF, program allows public service employees – including federal employees and military personnel – to have federal student loan payments reduced, and that debt forgiven after making 120 qualifying payments.

-For employees that owe more than they make annually, this underutilized program can mean tens of thousands of dollars forgiven (eliminated, with no cap on the amount), with monthly payments lowered by hundreds of dollars in some cases, which can be life changing.
+For employees that owe about $35K or more in federal student loans, this underutilized program can mean tens of thousands of dollars forgiven (eliminated, with no cap on the amount), with monthly payments lowered by hundreds of dollars in some cases, which can be life changing.

 With over 52 5-star ratings and an A+ rating with the Better Business Bureau, Student Debt USA takes pride in hands-on customer service in managing the process of consolidating your loans, enrolling in PSLF and making 120 payments on time so you can be free of student loan debt.